pabloinsente/nn-mod-cog/README.md

 ## About

-Theory and implementation of canonical models of cognition and behavior.

-The goal of this project is to implement the algorithms step-by-step to maximize conceptual clarity.
-Optimized and thoroughly tested implementations of these models can be found elsewhere.
-Models are implemented as jupyter notebooks.
-Python scripts are also provided.
+The goal of this project is to implement a selection of **canonical models in cognitive science**.
+Theoretical and historical remarks are added along with the mathemtical formulation and code implementation.
+The algorithms follow a step-by-step code implementation with the aim of maximize conceptual clarity.
+Models are implemented as Jupyter Notebooks.

 ## Contents

-Potential models to be implemented (models with a check mark, has been implemented)

-### Connectionist models
+Implemented models:

-* Single-layer perceptron :heavy_check_mark:
+* The Perceptron (Rossenblat, 1958) :heavy_check_mark:
-* Multi-layer perceptron with non-linear units trained with backpropagation
-* Recurrent neural network
-* Convolutional neural network

-### Bayesian models of cognition

-* Gaussian-Gaussian process
-* Hierarchical bayesian process

-### Reward-based and associative learning models

-* Recorla-Wagner delta-rule model
-* Temporal-difference learning
+* The Adaline - Adaptive Linear Neuron (Widrow and Hoff, 1959) :heavy_check_mark:

+To do:
+* Multilayer Perceptron Trained with Backpropagation (Rummelhart, Hinton and Williams, 1986)
+* Elman Network - Recurrent Neural Network (Jeffrey Elman, 1990)
+* More to define...